nim-lang/Nim/doc/manual.md

 (hidden pointer) to procs.
 When applied to a param it will take precedence, even if the the type was marked as `bycopy`.
 When an `importc` type has a `byref` pragma or parameters are marked as `byref` in an `importc` proc, these params translate to pointers.
-When a `importcpp` type has `byref` pragma, these params will translate to cpp references `&`.
+When an `importcpp` type has a `byref` pragma, these params translate to cpp references `&`.

   ```Nim